RichardRed0x/pi-research/analysis/comments-and-updown-votes/users-review.md

 ![Histogram showing votes per user](img/pi-users-votes-histogram.png "Histogram showing votes per user")

-The number of votes and comments per user is highly skewed and follows a power law type distribution whereby a small number of highly active users account for a large proportion of activity.
+The number of votes (mean 22.6) and comments (mean 7.7) per user is highly skewed and follows a power law type distribution whereby a small number of highly active users account for a large proportion of activity.
 This kind of distribution is common to more or less all online social platforms.

 The graphs above exclude an outlier - @bee, who with 132 comments and 661 votes is the most active user by far, and accounts for 11% of all comments and 19% of all comment votes.